Showdown 2016 – Backstage Pass Team is the Runner Up

 “Since this is an international event, we weren’t sure where we would stand but thought we should at least participate.”, adds Jaya Prakash.

 And when the results were out, they were in for a pleasant surprise.
-Raging Tornadoes was declared as the runner up from backstage pass
+Raging Tornadoes was declared as the runner up from the backstage pass

 “What did you learn?”
 I asked them.
 “Many aspects of game development, from writing the game design document to game psychology and some tools too.”
 Says Mir.